-On August 18, 1874, a non-denominational body of 22 souls gathered to form the Winnetka Congregational Church.
+On August 18, 1874, a non-denominational body of 22 people gathered to form the Winnetka Congregational Church.
 They rented the vacated one-room Unitarian Church at Cherry and Maple Streets.
-Since then the church has occupied a structure on the present site of the Hadley School (1886), the present Children’s Chapel (1905) and today’s Georgian building at 725 Pine Street.
+The church went on to occupy a structure on the present site of the Hadley School at 700 Elm in 1886, the Winnetka Chapel at 630 Lincoln in 1905, and finally, the current Georgian building at 725 Pine Street.

 Blessed with many able clergy and lay people, the civic accomplishments have been many.
 These are but a few of the highlights:

 1881: The Winnetka Public Library had its roots in the basement of the church.
-Two decades later the library was endowed by the Lloyd Family.
-Church members have been on its board for nine decades, among them Carrie Burr Prouty, who is memorialized in the present building.
+Two decades later, the library was endowed by the Lloyd Family.

-1887: Dynamic Reverend Quincy L. Dowd organized the first village Fourth of July celebration, which remains virtually unchanged today.
+1887: Dynamic Reverend Quincy L. Dowd organized the first village Fourth of July celebration.

-1890: Dowd, with the support of agnostic Henry Demarest Lloyd, founded the Winnetka Town Meeting, destined to become twenty years later the Caucus System we use today.
+1890: Dowd, with the support of agnostic Henry Demarest Lloyd, founded the Winnetka Town Meeting, destined to become twenty years later the Caucus System.

-1901: A generation before women won their suffrage, they voted on a community issue in a church-held meeting, exercising the right to vote perhaps for the first time in American history.
+1901: A generation before women won their suffrage, they voted on a community issue in a church-held meeting, exercising the right to vote one of the first times in American history.

 1902: The church’s Woman’s Society held a sale which netted $135.00.
 No one could have foreseen the growth of that sale annually in fame and fortune.
-This year’s one-day rummage sale earned in excess of $200,000 and confirmed its prior listings in the Guinness Book of Records.
+The Rummage Sale has since earned so much that it has been listed in the Guinness Book of Records.
 These funds are channeled into worthy benevolences.

 1911: The church built the Winnetka Community House “for the use of the whole community.”
 It has played an invaluable role in the life of the village.
 In 1932 the church turned its ownership over to the community.